iamssen/rocket-scripts/docs/Supported-Import-Types/en.md

 # SVG (`*.svg`)

-SVG File을 import 하는 경우 `default`로 SVG File의 URL 주소를, `ReactComponent`로 React Component로 변환된 SVG React Component를 보내주게 됩니다.
+When you import an SVG file, you will send the URL address of the SVG file as `default` and the SVG React Component converted to React Component as `ReactComponent`.

 - <https://github.com/iamssen/react-zeroconfig/blob/master/src/utils/babel/getBabelConfig.ts#L54>